 Taylor Ralph, Solar Community Organizer

 Taylor grew up in New York’s Hudson Valley and was drawn to Vermont to pursue a degree in Environmental Studies and Religion.
 She spent her college years seeking enlightenment and traveled to India to study sustainability.
 Her passion for the environment evolved into a love of food and all things sustainable agriculture.
-With this, she spent the next few years teaching Vermont’s children about local veggies with Vermont FEED and marketing books about the politics and practice of sustainable living with Chelsea Green Publishing.
-She values community, resilience and creativity and is inspired by the support of our strong Vermont networks that make outreach and advocacy here so engaging.
+With this, she spent the next few years teaching Vermont’s children about local veggies with Vermont FEED and marketing sustainable living books with Chelsea Green Publishing.
 She is thrilled to join SunCommon in its efforts to empower Vermonters to produce their own energy, and indeed to produce a healthier, happier living system in which we all may thrive.
 She has a black pug named Feng Shui whom she adores.

 Our Solar Designers each have college degrees and special training in the design of solar systems.
 They’ll use an aerial image of your place in addition to the information you provide to design the just the right solar system for you.